coinables/buidljs/README.md

 `multisig(pubkey1,pubkey2,pubkey3)` - 3 parameters (string, string, string).
 This function will take 3 public keys and creates a 2 of 3 multisig address.

 `multisigRandom(m,n)` - 2 parameters (integer, integer).
 M must be less than N. Generates random private keys based on the inputs provided and outputs the multisig address, redeemscript and private keys needed to sign.

+`sha256("some string", n)` = 2 parameters (string, integer).
+This function takes an input string and performs a sha256 hash function `n` times to the input.

 * The `createTransaction` function does not support multisig at this time *